LauraRichter/inception-transfer/README.md

 # inception-transfer
 Transfer learning using Tensorflow, retraining the Inception model.
-[Inception-v3](https://arxiv.org/abs/1512.00567) is a CNN image classification model that was trained using [ImageNet](http://image-net.org/) data in 2012, for the Large Visual Recognition Challenge.
+[Inception-v3](https://arxiv.org/abs/1512.00567) is a CNN image classification model that was trained using [ImageNet](http://image-net.org/) data, for the Large Visual Recognition Challenge.

 ## 1. Preparation